 - Finally gets lampshaded in a session of Weird Newscasters where weatherman Ryan is "trying to quell rumors that he's gay".

-- After Drew called Whose Line the "gayest show on television", Colin, Ryan, and Wayne all hold up their hands to show their wedding bands.
+- After Drew called Whose Line the "gayest show on television" (after Colin has had to repeatedly kiss Ryan and Wayne, followed by Drew himself kissing him), Colin, Ryan, and Wayne all hold up their hands to show their wedding bands.
 Jeff looks sad at not having one, then kisses Colin just to be cheeky.